pvgenuchten/training-gitops-sdi/docs/9-data-visualisation.md

 [TerriaJS](https://terria.io) is a modern web gis application, which includes a widget to query a catalogue.
 From the catalogue search results the data can be added to the TerriaJS map.

-The main [docker image definition](https://github.com/TerriaJS/TerriaMap/blob/main/deploy/docker/Dockerfile) can be used to build and run terriaJS locally.
+The main [Docker image definition](https://github.com/TerriaJS/TerriaMap/blob/main/deploy/docker/Dockerfile) can be used to build and run terriaJS locally.

 ```
 git clone https://github.com/TerriaJS/TerriaMap